Verified and Tested 04/04/21

 Create a new raid 1 directory by running:

 Then mount your Raid to your new raid 1 directory

 Next, we need to update fstab and mdadm.conf

 With your favorite editor, open /etc/fstab and add the following to the last line of fstab file.

 It should look similar to the following once done

 # # /etc/fstab # Created by anaconda on Fri Jun 20 09:39:24 2014 # # Accessible filesystems, by reference, are maintained under '/dev/disk' # See man pages fstab(5), findfs(8), mount(8) and/or blkid(8) for more info # UUID=bfc860b0-9d1c-41e9-984f-83166f20dc03 / ext4 defaults 1 1 UUID=e136ebe6-f2b8-4098-bd16-11a1fa6044e2 /boot ext4 defaults 1 2 UUID=911f21eb-7500-41cd-9c0d-e2d4ab822b55 swap swap defaults 0 0 tmpfs /dev/shm tmpfs defaults 0 0 devpts /dev/pts devpts gid=5,mode=620 0 0 sysfs /sys sysfs defaults 0 0 proc /proc proc defaults 0 0 /dev/md0 /raid1 ext4 defaults 0 0

 Congratulations!
 You’ve created a new RAID1 device using MDADM with GPT partitioning.

-Thank you for following along this how-to!
-Please check back here for more updates, and to learn more about our VPS hosting solutions.
+Thank you for following along with this how-to!
+Please check back here for more updates and to learn more about our VPS hosting solutions.